white43/ITW601-skin-cancer-detection/README.md

 ## How to run the app

-`python -m app.main --cls-model path-to-model.keras --seg-model path-to-model.pt`
+`python -m app.main --cls-model classification-model.onnx --seg-model path-to-model.pt`